Key takeaways

 Level 3: Accountable marketing

-Businesses that use accountable marketing reach out to customers, remind their customers of their purchase, and share why customer feedback is important.
-Or, they might reach out and directly respond to customer feedback or known needs.
+Businesses that use accountable marketing reach out to customers, remind them of their purchase, and share why feedback matters.
+They might directly respond to known needs.
+Accountable marketing dives deeply into satisfying customers and encourages a meaningful two-way conversation.
+You deliver on your promises, creating trust and giving customers good reasons to choose you over competitors.

-Examples of accountable relationship marketing
+Examples of accountable marketing

 Apple practices accountable marketing by offering training and awareness on health and environmental concerns through conversations with their customers.